deathman8683/NearlyRealEngine_Dev/README.md

 * **Customizable binding system**

 KeyBinder feature save all input into readable-file, so that a random user can remap all key from the file or in the application.

+### Object Management
+* **2D object support**

+The engine support 2D object rendering, they can be loaded with texture and display with relative ease

+* **3D and Voxel object support**

+Complex 3D model can be loaded using Assimp library, as voxel model can be loaded from custom compressed file.
+They are optimized to work with the engine's mesh system.

 ### Wrapper
 * Wrap a lot of OpenGL functionnality into class